enkidevs/curriculum/python/core/looping/while-loops.md

 ---
 ## Practice

-Print the first all numbers in (0, 10) inclusive:
+Print the  all numbers in 0..10 _inclusive_:
 ```python
 x = 0
 while x < ???: